courtSmith77/courtSmith77.github.io/pages/about.md

 <center><img src="{{ site.url }}{{ site.baseurl }}/inserts/Grad_Photo.jpg" width=420/></center>
 <br>

 I am a graduate student at Northwestern University pursuing a Master of Science in Robotics with a tentative graduation date of December 2024.
-I recently graduated from the Georgia Institute of Technology with a BS in Biomedical Engineering.
+I recently graduated from the Georgia Institute of Technology with a BS in Biomedical Engineering and a double minor in Robotics and Economics.
 I am interested in medical and wearable robotics, control system design, and robotic applications of machine learning and artificial intelligence.

 Outside of robotics, I love to be outdoors hiking or playing intramural sports.
 I also enjoying reading, watching reruns of Big Bang Theory, and baking!